mjseabright/szpakowski_gcode/README.md

 Wacław Szpakowski (1883–1973) was a Polish architect and artist renowned for his work in abstract line art.
 His drawings, created using a single continuous line, explored geometric forms and patterns.
 I wanted to realise some of his works via 3D printing.
 The concept of single line art translates well to 3D printing in the form of a single continuous extrusion.

 ![Wacław Szpakowski B9](images/waclaw_szpakowski_b9.jpg)
+An example of Szpakowski's work.
+B9 1926.

 ![Wacław Szpakowski B9 3D printed](images/b9.jpg)
+The 3D printed version of B9.

 The code in this repository takes in a list of points and generates gcode which can be printed on a 3D printer.